Conganhluan/The-Ocean-s-Mystery/README.md

 - 3: The main background 2 to play the game (darker background).
 - 4: The credit background.
 - 5: The collection background.
-- 6: The background to show the stories and endings.
+- 6: The background to show the introductions, stories and endings.
 ## gameCase:
 - welcomeCase(): bgNumber 0 and 1.
 - mainCase(): bgNumber 2 and 3.